paper-engineer/guides-to-life/docs/README.md

   - includes/thirdparty/chapter-list (fixable by adding |index.baseurl|)
   - layouts/chapter-index (page.url is a different beastie but this one has been fixed too)
   - includes/internal/prev-next.html (uses previous.url and next.url and I can't figure out the fix)
+  - according to chatgpt, relative_url already prepends the baseurl so it should have already worked.
 - well, it'll resolve itself when there's a website. hopefully? or we can raise an issue.
 - also I got a splash page working, got chatgpt to make the splash page more jekyll-like, and now we're onto chatgpt customisations. why not.